 The Canon EOS 100D (called Canon SL1 in some regions) and the Fujifilm X-T10 are two digital cameras that were revealed to the public, respectively, in March 2013 and May 2015.
 The 100D is a DSLR, while the X-T10 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 16 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 100D vs Fujifilm X-T10

 The side-by-side display below illustrates the physical size and weight of the Canon 100D and the Fujifilm X-T10.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 The 100D can be obtained in two different colors (black, white), while the X-T10 is also available in two color-versions, but different ones (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T10 is notably smaller (8 percent) than the Canon 100D.
 Moreover, the X-T10 is markedly lighter (6 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the X-T10 are weather-sealed.